iamriajul/OnlineSpinner/README.md

 --- | ---
 `showLoader()` | Call this method once before start calling `OnlineSpinner.load()` `hideLoader()` | This method will be called by the Library when all the Spinner loading will complete successfully.
+`onOnlineSpinnerCompleted()` | (Optional Override) This method will be called by the Library when all the Spinner loading will complete successfully.

 dependency